sbb-design-systems/lyne-components/src/components/alert/alert/readme.md

 ## Animation

-By default, the `sbb-alert` does not have an open animation.
-Set `[animation]='open'` to enable a fade-in animation.
+Set the `animation` property to manage which animations are enabled.
-As a base rule, opening animations should be activated whenever an alert arrives after the initial page load.
+As a base rule, opening animations should be active if an alert arrives after the initial page load.

 <!-- Auto Generated Below -->